Meyhem/generator-reactux/Readme.md

 ## Options

-Generator allows to specify target folders and can be configured through **.yo-rc.json**
+Generator allows to specify options and target folders and can be configured through **.yo-rc.json**

 Default values for **.yo-rc.json** are: